microsoft/BotFramework-WebChat/SPEECH.md

 You will need to obtain a subscription key for your Azure Cognitive Services subscription.
 Please follow instructions on [this page][Try Cognitive Services] to obtain a subscription key.

-To prevent leaking your subscription key, you should build/host a server which use your subscription key to generate authorization token, and send only the authorization token to client.
-You can find [more information about authorization token in this article][Authenticate requests to Azure Cognitive Services]. *Never use subscription keys to access your Cognitive Services resource in a production environment.*
+To prevent leaking your subscription key, you should build/host a server which use your subscription key to generate authorization tokens, and only send the authorization token to the client.
+You can find [more information about authorization token in this article][Authenticate requests to Azure Cognitive Services]. *Never use subscription keys to access your Azure resources in a production environment.*

 > To use [new voices powered by deep neural network](https://azure.microsoft.com/en-us/blog/microsoft-s-new-neural-text-to-speech-service-helps-machines-speak-like-people/), you might need to have a subscription in "West US 2" region.